derrick-ng/daily-prep/README.md

-checkbox all have individual ids, might need class make sure all correct things have validation, email, name priority senders, time, etc mode of transportation only works if theres start and end
+checkbox all have individual ids, might need class make sure all correct things have validation, email, name priority senders, time, etc mode of transportation only works if theres start and end using beautifulsoup4 and google, query "<start> to <destination> <mode of transportation>" make it so AnonymousUser or non registered users can create tasks... use session id have task list on first page, have save at bottom, and a next page (showing additional features) which has a save button in Features model, maybe move all data into another model, ie: class FeaturesData

 misc notes: